Negating Can't Make the Ufo's Less Real

 Just Can't Allow Them to Exist

-Just like it doesn't take a Pope or an Ayatollah to believe in a god, even less does it take a cosmo-biologist to believe that in the whole vast universe we are not the only celestial orphans obviously forsaken by our gods---according to the crap that sells as our civilization.
+Just like it takes a Pope or an Ayatollah to believe in a deity, so it takes a cosmo-biologist to believe that in the whole vast universe we are not the only beings boasting with intelligence.

 With the only possible difference that there are actually photos of some unexplained flying objects validated as authentic by experts, while no photos of any flying celestial entities have been taken so far.
-Well, it's never too late, it's been only couple of millennia that people are looking up and waiting.
+Well, it's never too late, it's been only couple of millennia that believers have been looking up and waiting.

 Thus, it's a small wonder that an enormous number of the global populace believe in the existence of the extraterrestrials and their flying machines, while the mainstream scientific community is displaying anything between reluctance and ridicule.